-- (a) If an employee in the bargaining unit is appointed as a certified member of a JHSC the Employer agrees to pay for the cost of certification training. - (b) Unless otherwise agreed by the parties, an employee, appointed as a certified member of the JHSC will, upon request, be provided with access to the first available on-site core certification training program, subject to the operational needs and reasonable scheduling requirements of the Employer.
-Employees denied the first available on-site core certification training program will take the next available training. - (c) Approval to attend certification training will not be unreasonably withheld. - (d) No employee shall be required or permitted to work on any job or operate any piece of equipment until they have received proper education, training and instruction.
+- (a) If an employee in the bargaining unit is appointed as a certified member of a JHSC the Employer agrees to pay for the cost of certification training as required to meet OHSA obligations. - (b) Unless otherwise agreed by the parties, an employee, appointed as a certified member of the JHSC will, upon request, be provided with access to instructor-led online and/or in-class training for core certification training program ("Part One Basic Certification"), subject to the operational needs and reasonable scheduling requirements of the Employer.
+Employees denied the first available on-site core certification training program will take the next available training. - (c) Approval to attend certification training will not be unreasonably withheld. - (d) No employee shall be required or permitted to work on any job or operate any piece of equipment until they have received proper education, training and instruction. - (e) The Employer will ensure that all Employees are provided training in accordance with requirements outlined in the Risk Management Manual (RMM 300), Health and Safety Training Program, and training matrices based on a program reviewed by the CJHSC when changes or updates are required.